surv-is-a-dev/gallery/README.md

-# Unofficial gallery.
+# Survs Gallery

-For extensions that cant get on the official gallery. the "cyclic:prod" deployment is a mimic development server, dont use it.
+For extensions that cant get on the official gallery, or dont want to. (also for me lmao) the "cyclic:prod" deployment is a mimic development server, dont use it.
 ## Contributing